Mainafrancis/Taboo-culture/README.md

 # Taboo-culture
-This is my demo simply illustrating about the ghananian culture on traditional accent.
+This is my demo simply illustrating about the ghanian culture on traditional accent.